sircharlo/meeting-media-manager/docs/index.md

 >
 > Create for distribution purposes, any software applications, tools, or techniques that are specifically made to collect, copy, download, extract, harvest, or scrape data, HTML, images, or text from this site. **(This does *not* prohibit the distribution of free, non-commercial applications designed to download electronic files such as EPUB, PDF, MP3, and MP4 files from public areas of this site.)**

-## Help!
+## Help, there's a problem

-If ever you run into any issues with the app or the underlying script, please let me know.
+If ever you run into any issues with the app or the underlying script, please use [GitHub Issues](https://github.com/sircharlo/jw-meeting-media-fetcher/issues) to let me know.

+## I have an idea for a great new feature!

+I'm open to suggestions!
+Please use [GitHub Discussions](https://github.com/sircharlo/jw-meeting-media-fetcher/discussions) to let me know.

 *- COS*